 5. The Beer Pilsner has been Around Since 1842

 Beer has been around for a long time.
-But Pilsner, the German beer that is now among the world’s most famous, has only been around for 160 years.
-In 1842, Josef Groll brewed up the first batch of this pale lager at his brewery in Plzen (Pils) in what was then Bohemia and is now part of the Czech Republic.
+But Pilsner, the German beer now among the world’s most famous, has only been around for 160 years.
+In 1842, Josef Groll brewed up the first batch of this pale lager at his brewery in Plzen (Pils) in Bohemia, which is now part of the Czech Republic.

-It’s not known exactly why he chose to brew a pilsner, but many people think it was because its fresh flavor made it an ideal thirst quencher on hot summer days.
-It could also have been that Groll wanted to produce a type of beer with all major ingredients coming from Bohemian soil.
+It’s unknown why he chose to brew a pilsner, but many people think it was because its fresh flavor made it an ideal thirst quencher on hot summer days.
+It could also have been that Groll wanted to produce a beer with all major ingredients coming from Bohemian soil.
 These include hops from Zatec, barley from Usti, and water from the Vltava River.

-As things turned out, Pilsner quickly took over as the number one beer in all of Bohemia (now the Czech Republic).
+As things turned out, Pilsner quickly became the number-one beer in Bohemia (now the Czech Republic).
 It then began to spread all across Europe and later around the world.

 6. “Apfelstrudel” is apple pie in German, and “Weizenbier” is wheat beer in German